Anisimov-AA/Battleship-Game-MVC-multi-UI/README.md

 # Battleship Game

-A Java console application demonstrating the Model-View-Controller (MVC) design pattern with comprehensive testing.
+A Java application demonstrating the Model-View-Controller (MVC) design pattern with multiple UI implementations and comprehensive testing

 ## 📋 Overview

 This project implements a classic Battleship game where players guess ship locations on a 10x10 grid.
 The application showcases:

 - Clean **MVC architecture** with proper separation of concerns
+- **Multiple UI implementations** - Console and Swing GUI
 - **Interface-based design** for flexibility and testability
 - **Input validation and error handling**
 - Comprehensive **unit testing** (model)